Ways to purify tap water: Charcoal Filtered Water vs Reverse Osmosis vs Distilled Water vs Purified Water vs Demineralised Water

 Activated carbon is also used in a medical setting to treat poisonings and overdoses, where it absorbs the undesired substance from the body.
 The problem with carbon filtration is that eventually the activated carbon is used up and needs to be replaced, this is why you need to keep replacing activated charcoal filters.
 Another problem with activated charcoal filters is they are very good at absorbing Volatile Organic Compounds but not much else.
 VOCs include chemicals like oils, herbicides and pesticides.
 Any rogue minerals, flouride or scale will NOT be removed by charcoal filtration.
 In a way this is a problem. most tap water is mainly contaminated by rogue minerals, flouride and scale but very little in the way of Volatile Organic Compounds.

 However VOCs have a strong influence on taste so when you filter tap water in this way it often seems to taste a lot cleaner even though only one class of chemicals has been extracted.
 Activated charcoal filtration is basically the minimum standard for purified drinking water.
 Charcoal filtration is a profitable business.
 Units range from £10-£400 and sellers make a lot of money selling replacement filters.
 Claims of special technologies by filter manufacturers are usually unfounded.

 With a water distiller the water is boiled continuously and turns to steam.
 The boiling kills off any bugs and the steam that comes off is absolutely pure water vapour.
 This water vapour is then condensed back into water while it circulates through a heat exchanger in the head of the water distiller.
 The steam is more pure than the tap water because the water has a lower boiling point than the contaminants so any nasty chemicals get left behind.
 VOCs can still get through because they typically have a lower boiling point, which is why Megahome distillers use an activated charcoal filter at the end of the process to filter out VOCs.
 Water distillation is the only way to get absolutely pure water with EVERYTHING, including nasties like Flouride, removed.
 Water distillation is the method used by laboratories to produce pure water.
 It is also the process by which rain is produced - water evapourates from the oceans, condenses in clouds and falls as rain.
-Water distillers are typically fairly cheap to buy but can take a bit more work in terms of maintenance and they cost about 10p per litre for electricity.
+Water distillers are typically fairly cheap to buy but can take a bit more work in terms of maintenance and they cost about 9 to 10p per litre of water for electricity.

 "Purified water" is a poorly defined term.
 Some people might talk about purified water if they have taken water from a river and run it through a sand filter to remove a lot of the sediment.
 Similarly they may define purified water as distilled water, which is pure water.
 The water can be said to have been purified if it has been through a process which removed impurities but if you want absolutely pure water then distillation is the only method.